 In this Chapter we will discuss the following options to shape the workflow for your project or product type.

-Printess allows for customization of the buyer side editor on diffrent levels.
+Printess allows for customization of the buyer side editor on different levels.

 Here is an example of a styled buyer side interface: